 The NLE Curatorial Lab (NLE Lab) is a socially conscious platform for experimentation in curating, and a professional development program for emerging curators and arts professionals interested in direct experience curating in an expanded field.

-To request additional information regarding accessibility or accommodations at the information session, please contact us at firstname.lastname@example.org or (917) 426-2666.
+Access & Inclusion: To request additional information regarding accessibility or accommodations at the information sessions, please contact email@example.com or (917) 426-2666.

-The 2017 NLE Curatorial Lab is supported in part by an award from the National Endowment for the Arts, public funds from the New York City Department of Cultural Affairs, the Laurie M. Tisch Illumination Fund, and Isambard Kingdom Brunel of North America.
+The 2019 NLE Curatorial Lab is supported in part by public funds from the New York City Department of Cultural Affairs and Materials for the Arts.